tbrowder/RakuDoc-Load/README.md

     - Tweaked docs
       + removed the example with the HEREDOC (<<EOP) which doesn't seem to work
-      + added missing description of sub load-pod
+      + added missing description of sub load-pod (and now load-rakudoc)
     - Added new test 4
       + ensure =begin/=end rakudoc works like =begin/=end pod
         This module can load such pod okay, but Raku cannot yet handle it.